mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/16_extract_task.md

 The **defaultPeriod** parameter is set to **5 days** and the **maxRetentionPeriod** parameter is set to **90 days**.

 The Retention Period window displays the following options:
-- When the Entity Versioning is checked, the period is set by default to five days.
+- When Entity Versioning is checked, the period is set by default to five days.
 - When Entity Versioning is cleared, the period is set by default to zero, i.e. no retention period is set for the extracted data.
 - The maximum retention period can be set to 90 days or 12 weeks.
 The Years option is not available since the maximum retention period is 90 days.